carbon-language/carbon-lang/docs/design/generics/details.md

 In contrast to [a same type constraint](#same-type-constraints), this does not say what type `ElementType` exactly is, just that it must satisfy some type-of-type.

-**Open question:** How do you spell that?
-Provisionally we are writing `impls`, following Swift, but maybe we should have another operator that more clearly returns a boolean like `has_type`?

 **Note:** `Container` defines `ElementType` as having type `Type`, but `ContainerType.ElementType` has type `Comparable`.
 This is because